nhsconnect/FHIR-ReasonableAdjustments-API/pages/overview/overview_release_notes.md

 {% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop applications using the FHIR&reg; Reasonable Adjustments API.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

+## 0.3.4-beta

+- clarification of requirement that supporting comments are mandatory when removing an RA Flag or a constituent resource
+- update of Extension-RARecord-RemovalReason-1 to carry supporting comment
+- update of OperationDefinition RARecord-RemoveRARecord-Operation-1 to pass supporting comment as in-parameter
+- update of Interactions, Use Cases and examples to conform

 ## 0.3.3-beta

-- WORK IN PROGRESS
-- uplift of examples to reference updated valuesets and codesystems - ongoing
+- uplift of examples to reference updated valuesets and codesystems
 - [diff vs. 0.3.2-beta](https://github.com/nhsconnect/FHIR-ReasonableAdjustments-API/compare/4d40e7462e2a72bdcf2198166d3d1dc1b4835c50..b38d3b844d7df34a9d5be005bb5fabb103ff619e)

 ## 0.3.2-beta